 When is the fee applied?

-Elektrilevi will apply the fee on a calendar year basis.
+We will charge the fee on a calendar year basis.
 The initial two-year statutory monitoring period for generation-oriented connection conditions established before March 2023 will be completed in March 2025.

-Elektrilevi considers the calendar years 2024 and 2025 as the initial two-year monitoring period.
-These are the years on the basis of which the maximum capacity supplied to the network will be reviewed, and for which the fee will be issued during the first quarter of 2026.
+The calendar years 2024 and 2025 are treated as the initial two-year monitoring period.
+These are the years on the basis of which the maximum capacity supplied to the network will be assessed and for which the fee will be issued in 2026, after the end of the first quarter.
 Thereafter, maximum generation capacity will be monitored and the fee will be applied for each subsequent calendar year.

-The fee for unused generation capacity is applied as an annual fee, once per year.
-The amount of the fee is determined by the Electricity Market Act at €38 (excluding VAT) per year for each kilowatt of unused – that is, not supplied to the network – generation capacity.
-Following the initial two-year monitoring period, the fee is charged at twice the annual amount.
+The fee for unused generation capacity is charged once per year as an annual fee.
+The amount of the fee is determined by the Electricity Market Act at €38 per year for each kilowatt of unused generation capacity, ie capacity not supplied to the network (plus VAT).
+After the initial two-year monitoring period, the fee is charged for both years at the same time.
+In the future, the fee will be charged regularly once a year following the conclusion of each calendar year.

 See examples of solar energy commissioning where the allocated period for starting generation is one year.
 For other technologies, the allocated period for starting generation is two years.